 Managing user permissions

-You can manage user permissions for individual databases by changing user privileges.
+You can manage user permissions for the whole cluster or individual databases by changing user privileges.
+The administrative privileges are set at the cluster level.

 Warning